aws-amplify/amplify-ui/README.md

 While this is still in a technical preview state, you can find the documentation for the new version of Amplify UI here: [ui.docs.amplify.aws](https://ui.docs.amplify.aws).
 Once this is ready for a GA release, the docs will live at the canonical documentation site: [docs.amplify.aws/ui/](https://docs.amplify.aws/ui)

 Improving our documentation and providing better and more interactive sample code is one of the focuses of the new Amplify UI.
-We also wanted to make it easier to keep our docs in sync with the UI code so now this repository will have both documentation, UI code, and end-to-end tests to ensure the correctness of the docs.
+We also wanted to make it easier to keep our docs in sync with the UI code so now this repository will contain all the documentation, UI code, and end-to-end tests to ensure the correctness of the documentation.

 ## Frequently asked questions